 The program may be freely used in accordance with the GPL but it is required that in any publication of results based on its use, the following reference should be cited:

-W. S. Verwoerd, The Compact Kernel of a Metabolic Flux Balance Solution Space, World Scientific Publishing Co., Singapore, 2022 (to be published); ISBN ???????A new computational method to split large biochemical networks into coherent subnets; BMC Systems Biology (2011) 5:25; DOI: 10.1186/1752-0509-5-25
+W. S. Verwoerd, The Compact Kernel of a Metabolic Flux Balance Solution Space, World Scientific Publishing Co., Singapore, 2022 (to be published); ISBN ???????

 System requirements